gecko0307/bt/README.md

 `bt run`

-To build banner for publishing (WIP, relies on a proprietary external tool at the moment):

-`bt build <platform>`

-where `<platform>` is one of the supported ad platforms (see [platforms.js](https://github.com/gecko0307/bt/blob/master/src/builder/platforms.js) for details).

 To capture screenshots of predefined animation frames (for GreenSock template only; dev server should be running):

 `bt capture <resolution>`